 The Portuguese Riviera boasts some of the country’s best beaches – from ruggedly windswept stretches of sand to calm coves.
+For beach lovers looking to buy property in Portugal, the Portuguese Riviera can certainly deliver.
 The stunning scenery is considered nature at its best, free of the manmade developments spotted in the Algarve.

 Despite the luxury appeal, the area is also home to a large surf community, giving it a laid-back vibe and driving down the cost of living.